Conversation with Mircea Sofonea: “In France, control of the epidemic remains fragile”

 Mircea Sofonea: Based on hospital data and genetic analysis of samples collected in our country, it appears that the first wave of the COVID-19 pandemic in France began during the second half of January 2020.

 In the spring of that same year, an initial strict eight-week lockdown had succeeded in reducing the number of new daily cases to 4,000 by the time restrictions were lifted.
-France then experienced a lull during the summer, before facing a second wave in the fall, which led to a second nationwide lockdown in October 2020—even though the benefits of early, localized measures were already well documented.
+France then experienced a lull during the summer, before facing a second wave in the fall, which led to a second nationwide lockdown in October 2020—even though the benefits of early, region-specific measures were already well documented.
 This second lockdown was not sufficient, in terms of its intensity and duration, to bring the incidence back below 5,000 new (detected) cases per day—notably because viral circulation among children was underestimated, and due to the easing of restrictions associated with the end-of-year holidays.

 See also: